Chart Color Schemes

 Woodville North features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 66.3% of all households, including 29.4% couples with children, 18.5% couples without children, and 16.0% single parent families.
-Non-family households account for the remaining 33.7%, with lone person households at 29.5% and group households comprising 4.7%.
-The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.4.
+Family households constitute 66.3% of all households, including 29.4% couples with children, 18.5% couples without children, and 16.0% single parent families.
+Non-family households comprise the remaining 33.7%, with lone person households at 29.5% and group households making up 4.7% of the total.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households